Snuffules/terraform-gke-serverless-image-analysis/README.md

 - Metric Alert to report above 80%: Done `</modules/metrics_alert>`
 ### If you need more size for pvc storage, simply change the size and Expansion future of kubernetes will do the rest.
 `<allowVolumeExpansion = true>` this option in storage class `<modules/storage_pvc/storage_class.tf>` will allow you to resize your pvc storage without any downtime or data loss.
-This feature allows you to simply edit your PersistentVolumeClaim (PVC) objects and specify a new size in the PVC spec.
+This feature provide you with the option to simply to edit your PersistentVolumeClaim (PVC) objects and specify a new size in the PVC spec.
 Kubernetes will then automatically expand the volume using the storage backend and also expand the underlying file system in-use by the Pod without requiring any downtime.

 ### Why we use persistent volume claim:
 - In a StatefulSet, each pod gets its own Persistent Volume Claim (PVC), which means each pod will have its own storage.
 This is different from Deployments or ReplicaSets, where the pods share storage.